 Florida Chapter of Foundation for a Drug-Free World Hears Students Complain of Marijuana Smoke at one Florida School

-Youth reading Truth About Marijuana booklet, published by the Fouddation for a Drug-Free World

-CLEARWATER, FLORIDA, US, September 26, 2019 /EINPresswire.com/ -- This week, during presentations on the Truth About Drugs by the Florida chapter of the Foundation for a Drug-Free World (FDFW), youths expressed their concerns regarding the abundance of marijuana smoke in the bathrooms at their local high school.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+26, 2019 (GLOBE NEWSWIRE) -- This week, during presentations on the Truth About Drugs by the Florida chapter of the Foundation for a Drug-Free World (FDFW), youths expressed their concerns regarding the abundance of marijuana smoke in the bathrooms at their local high school.

 A boy, 15, told the presenter, “I don’t know what to do about it.
 It is uncomfortable just to go to the bathroom.”
 A sixteen-year-old girl, too, shared, “It’s gross.
 The whole girl’s bathroom is filled with smoke.
 I hate it.”